Difference Between Project Manager and Program Manager

 3. A project manager supervises individual projects that meet the program objectives that have been set.
 A program manager supervises long-term strategies that involve smaller projects.

 4. A project manager tends to implement strategies, oversee collaborations, and define success metrics.
-A program manager tends to coordinate work, organize projects, and track the progress made.
+A program manager tends to coordinate work, organize projects, and track progress.

 5. Project managers tend to assess the success by the success of individual projects, timelines, and budget compliance, whereas program managers tend to measure success by the success of program strategies, ROI, and company-wide objectives.